microsoft/CameraTraps/INSTALLATION.md

 ```

 ### Using Windows Subsystem for Linux (WSL)
-If you are using WSL, additional libraries of OpenCV need to be installed, please run the following command:
+If you are using WSL, additional libraries of OpenCV may need to be installed, please run the following command:
 ```bash
 sudo apt-get update
 sudo apt-get install -y python3-opencv